nogibjj/Eric_Ortega_Rodriguez_Mini_Project_2/README.md

 Function: test.py is a script typically used to contain test cases for a project and data set.
 It includes functions or classes designed to verify that the code works as expected.

 ## ☑️ Visualization:
+Highligths the frequency of alcohol use among different age groups.
 ![Visualization](Chart.png)